powersync-ja/powersync-flutter-firebase-nodejs-todolist-demo/README.md

-# PowerSync + Firebase + Custom Node.js Backend Flutter Demo: Todo List App
+# PowerSync + Node.js + Firebase Auth + Flutter Demo: Todo List App

 Demo app demonstrating use of the PowerSync SDK for Flutter together with a custom Node.js backend and using Firebase for user auth on the client.

 This repo can run alongside the [powersync-nodejs-firebase-backend-todolist-demo](https://github.com/powersync-ja/powersync-nodejs-firebase-backend-todolist-demo) for testing and demo purposes.

-We suggest you first set up the powersync-nodejs-firebase-backend-todolist-demo before setting up the client as shown in this repo.
+We suggest you first set up the `powersync-nodejs-firebase-backend-todolist-demo` before setting up the client as shown in this repo.

 # Running the app